-If you said yes to those, or if it sparked something else in you that you wish you weren’t feeling, then maybe couples counseling is right for you and your other half.
+If you said yes to those, or if it sparked something else in you that you wish you weren’t feeling, then maybe couple counseling is right for you and your other half.

-Common issues that can be addressed in marriage and couples counseling (not limited to):
+Common issues that can be addressed in marriage and couple counseling (not limited to):

 • Erectile dysfunction